 It’s important to be aware of conditions associated with aging that can impact your oral health.

-• Cavities and decay on the root surfaces of the teeth are more common in older adults.
-So it’s important to brush with fluoride toothpaste, floss daily and see your dentist regularly.
+• Cavities and decay on the root surfaces of the teeth are more common in aging seniors.
+So it’s important to brush with fluoride toothpaste, floss daily, and see your dentist regularly.

 • Sensitivity can be an increasing problem as one ages.
 Your gums naturally recede over time, exposing areas of the tooth that are not protected by enamel.
 These areas are particularly prone to pain due to cold or hot foods or beverages.
-In severe cases, cold air, as well as sensitivity to sour and sweet drinks and foods, can occur.
+In severe cases, cold air, as well as sensitivity to sour and sweet drinks and foods.
+Aging can exacerbate these issues, making it crucial to address any signs of discomfort promptly.
 If you experience sensitivity, try an anti-sensitivity toothpaste.
 If the problem persists, see your dentist, as the sensitivity may be an indication of a more serious condition, such as a cavity or a cracked or fractured tooth.

 • Gum disease is a potentially serious condition that can affect people of all ages, but especially people over 40.
-A number of factors can increase the severity of gum disease, including:
+As part of aging, a number of factors can increase the severity of gum disease, including:

 • Bad diet